puppetlabs/puppet-docs/source/pe/3.0/cloudprovisioner_aws.markdown

 Terminating an EC2 instance
 -----

-Once you've finished with an EC2 instance you can easily terminate it.
+Once you've finished with an EC2 instance, you can easily terminate it.
 Terminating an instance destroys the instance entirely and is a destructive, permanent action that should only be performed when you are confident the instance, and its data, are no longer needed.